codeNmind/facebook-php-sdk-v4/README.md

 Facebook PHP SDK v4 Examples
 ============================

-Here in this repository I am going to upload all the PHP files related to latest Facebook PHP SDK v4 which will be related to the video series on codenmind.com website.
+My name is Sohaib Ilyas better known as <a href="http://sohaibilyas.com/twitter"><b>Roomi</b></a> and here in this repository I am going to upload all the PHP files related to latest Facebook PHP SDK v4 which will be related to the video series on codenmind.com website.

 Usage
 -----